-In the lead up to the conference, EAAA and COTA Tasmania, with the invaluable assistance of the NEAC Program Committee, has been hosting online panels of national and international experts for the Walk the Talk Forum Series 2021.
-This series looks at some of the most pressing issues in the prevention of elder abuse and ageism, covering topics that will be developed further at the conference.
-The next forum is on the International Day of Older Persons, 1 October 2021.
+In the lead up to the conference, EAAA and COTA Tasmania, with the invaluable assistance of the NEAC Program Committee, hosted online panels of national and international experts for the Walk the Talk Forum Series 2021.
+This series looked at some of the most pressing issues in the prevention of elder abuse and ageism, covering topics that will be developed further at the conference.

 Are you interested in sponsoring the National Elder Abuse Conference in Hobart in 2022?